 In many cases, soon-to-be spouses may wish to determine how pertinent financial and legal affairs would be handled in the event of a divorce.
-Under such circumstances, future marriage partners may elect to draft a prenuptial agreement to address and formalize solutions to these concerns.
+Under such circumstances, future marriage partners may elect to draft a pre-marital agreement to address and formalize solutions to these concerns.

 However, these marriage contracts may only be adopted after following specific legal procedures and typically with a family attorney’s assistance.
 If you are seeking to enter such an arrangement, a Fulton County prenuptial agreements lawyer’s counsel might be necessary for you and your partner to achieve a mutually satisfactory agreement.
 Arrange for a meeting with our team of diligent marital agreements attorneys and we could help explain the important parts of such an agreement that you may want to consider.

 Official Code of Georgia §19-3-62 governs prenuptial agreements in Georgia, which are also legally known as antenuptial contracts.
 These legally enforceable arrangements enable individuals to establish specific guidelines dictating each spouse’s rights and responsibilities prior to marriage.

 “Prenups” may also be written to establish provisions determining how a couple would resolve certain issues if they were to separate.
 They might alternatively be drafted in circumstances such as one spouse entering the marriage with sizeable financial assets in need of protection, or one spouse coming out of a previous marriage with children from another person.

 Antenuptial contracts may address a variety of legal and financial responsibilities, such as:

 The preceding issues are merely common provisions included in some prenuptial contracts.
 Signing parties should voice any issue or concern they have prior to the pre-marital contract’s ratification, or have a Fulton County attorney do so on their behalf.